 Every year, many women give themselves the gift of a breast augmentation, and many find themselves wondering if they should have been less conservative and opted for a bigger size.
-There’s no doubt about it, selecting the exact size of your implants is a challenging task; you can’t exactly use a dressing room to try them on for size like you do when shopping for jeans.
+There’s no doubt about it, selecting the exact size of your breast implants is a challenging task; you can’t exactly use a dressing room to try them on for size like you do when shopping for jeans.
 According to experts, there are four main reasons that women stop themselves from getting the larger implants they really want.
 If you fall into any of these categories, you can realize that going with your true wishes will make you very satisfied with your choice after surgery.

 Some women worry that choosing a bigger size will make them look fake, but that is very far from the truth.
-Any certified and experienced plastic surgeon knows exactly how to use a woman’ desired size to look natural and proportional.
+Any certified and experienced plastic surgeon knows exactly how to use a woman’s desired size to look natural and proportional.
 If you opt for that larger size, chances are that the people closest to you will sense a difference but wonder if it’s a new haircut, new outfit, or lost weight instead.
 They’ll just know you look happier and healthier!

-It’s very easy to find pictures online that detail what breasts look like before and after surgery, but it’s vital for size purposes that you look at pictures taken after the implants have settled.
+It’s very easy to find pictures online that detail what results look like before and after breast surgery, but it’s vital for size purposes that you look at pictures taken after the implants have settled.
 In the first few months after surgery, implants are still pressed high like they would be with a push up bra, and this tends to make them look bigger than they actually are once they settle around two or three months after surgery.
 By looking at the “final product” fully settled, you can get a more accurate representation of what a certain size implant might look like on your body.
 This will help you avoid going too small.